ntk148v/lets-go/README.md

     arr[1] = 13
     fmt.Printf("The first element is %s\n", arr[0])

-    // Initialize an array to something other than zero, using composuite literal a := [3]int{1, 2, 3}
+    // Initialize an array to something other than zero, using composite literal a := [3]int{1, 2, 3}
     a := [...]int{1, 2, 3}
     ```